Read more about Medieval History

 5 historic British holiday destinations

-Long-distance travel may still be disrupted by the after-effects of the pandemic, but how about a spot of time travel with historically-themed staycations?
-Here are some of the top destinations for anyone curious to step into Britain’s past this summer
+Long-distance travel may still be disrupted by the cost of living crisis, but how about a spot of time travel with historically-themed staycations?
+Here are some of the top holiday destinations for anyone curious to step into Britain’s past this summer

 Salisbury